 The buyer’s real estate agent could advise on the best plan of action on the amount of earnest money to be paid to secure the house.

 If the buyer is securing a mortgage from a lender to finance their purchase, they will need all the necessary documents and information.
 This will help to convince the lender that the buyer is capable of paying off the mortgage within the stipulated time frame.

 - A home inspection by the buyer

-Getting an inspection done is critical for the home buyer.
-Such inspections are usually conducted by home inspectors with extreme precision to uncover the unexpected maintenance issues or repairs and damages that might add to the closing costs.
+Getting an inspection done is critical for a home buyer.
+Such inspections are usually conducted by home inspectors with extreme precision to uncover any unexpected maintenance issues or repairs and damage that might add to the closing costs.

 |The biggest home-buying regret shared by 36% of homeowners was “unexpected repairs and maintenance”|